 Addition of sugar in various forms to the finished wine with the purpose of increasing the residual sugar content.
-This must not be confused with enrichment (addition to unfermented wine to increase the alcohol content).
-Colloquially, the terms residual sweetness or sweet reserve are also used.
-Due to the EU wine market regulation (GMO) valid from 2009, the guidelines have changed.
-Compared to earlier regulations, no distinction is now made as to whether the wine to be sweetened has been enriched or not.
-The regulations apply to enriched and unenriched wines irrespective of this.
-Dry sugaring (with beet sugar) is a form of enrichment.
-The so-called wet sugaring (dry sugar dissolved in water, also called gallisation) is prohibited in Germany and Austria.
+This should in no way be confused with enrichment (addition to wine that is not yet fully fermented in order to increase its alcohol content).
+Colloquially, the terms Restsüßeverleihung or Süßreserve are also used.
+The EU wine market regulation (CMO), which came into force in 2009, has changed the guidelines.
+Compared to the past, it is no longer distinguished whether the wine to be sweetened has been enriched or not.
+The regulations apply independently to fortified and non-fortified wines.
+Dry sug aring (with beet sugar) is a form of enrichment.
+Wet sugaring (dry sugar dissolved in water, also gallisation) is prohibited in Germany and Austria.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark

 Diplom-Sommelier, Weinakademiker und Weinberater, Volders (Österreich)